genebean/jekyll-beanbag/_posts/2023-07-12-powerpress-authorization-flow.md

 * the insertion of the provided token in the `<podcast:txt>` tag
 * the sending of the success or failure response to the requesting service

 Every other aspect of this flow already exists in PowerPress or WordPress itself.

-If PowerPress adds this functionality, the user gains the ability prove they own a podcast by doing nothing more than having an up-to-date PowerPress plugin installed, logging into WordPress, confirming they want to proceed, and waiting for the updated feed to be seen by the service.
+If PowerPress adds this functionality, the user gains the ability to prove they own a podcast by doing nothing more than having an up-to-date PowerPress plugin installed, logging into WordPress, confirming they want to proceed, and waiting for the updated feed to be seen by the service.

 I don’t think it can get much easier than that.